-People find It hard to believe that something so basic as breathing can have a profound and significant impact on our well being.
+People find It hard to believe that something so basic as breathing can have a profound and significant impact on our well-being.
 The way we breathe directly affect both our physical and mental health.

 We can eat healthy food and watch our diet, we can stay fit and exercise our body regularly, we can sleep properly but if we breath dis-functionally, we are missing out on a vital element of our health.

-There is a lot more to breathing than just filling the lungs with air and allowing the body take care of the rest.
+There is a lot more to breathing than just filling the lungs with air and allowing the body to take care of the rest.